 Allergy and Immunology Testing

 Allergy testing is used to identify or confirm what allergens are causing allergy and/or asthma symptoms, using skin prick tests or blood tests measure allergen specific Immunoglobulin E (IgE) antibodies.
-Allergy test results allow doctors to recommend suitable treatment and management options, including allergen immunotherapy and allergen avoidance advice.
+When combined with a clinical history, allergy test results enable doctors to recommend suitable treatment and management options.
+These include medications, allergen immunotherapy (desensitisation) and allergen avoidance advice.

 Methods that are not evidence based but claim to test for allergy are unproven and not recommended by ASCIA.
-These tests can result in misdiagnosis, ineffective treatments, costly and often dangerous dietary restrictions.
+These tests can result in misdiagnosis, ineffective and costly treatments, and harmful dietary restrictions.

 Fast Facts